Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-society-axialunar.md

 ![Society Dashboard](assets/society/test_bid.jpg)

-Once you have submitted the transaction, your bid will be shown on the [Society page](https://axiasolar.js.org/apps/#/society) under the bids section.
+Once you have submitted the transaction, your bid will be shown on the [Society page](https://AXIA.js.org/apps/#/society) under the bids section.
 You can cancel the bidding if you changed your mind about joining the society by calling `unbid`.

 > unbid(pos)
 >
 > pos - The index of the bid.

-If you are not sure what your position is, you can check that by going to the [Society->bids chain state](https://axiasolar.js.org/apps/#/chainstate) in the AXIASolarJS apps.
+If you are not sure what your position is, you can check that by going to the [Society->bids chain state](https://AXIA.js.org/apps/#/chainstate) in the AXIAJS apps.

 You can find an existing member to place a bid on your behalf if you do not have LUNAR and you are willing to give them a tip.
 An existing member can submit a `vouch` transaction.